ncatlab/nlab-content/pages/4/6/8/1/21864/content.md

 ## Other frameworks

 [[context free grammar|Context free grammars]] are defined in the same way as unrestricted grammars, but they only allow rules with a single non-terminal symbol as domain.
-In that particular case, the grammatical derivations are trees with the start symbol as root and the words as leaves.
+In that particular case, the grammatical derivations are [[tree|trees]] with the start symbol as root and the words as leaves.

 In [[categorial grammar|categorial grammars]], monoidal categories are replaced by [[biclosed monoidal category]].
 The derivations are trees with two kinds of rules: 1) a finite language-dependent _dictionary_ of rules $w \to t$ with $w \in V$ and $t \in F(X)$, for $F(X)$ the free residuated monoid (see [Lambek (1958)](#Lambek58)) and 2) an infinite number of language-agnostic rules, for the application of each [[higher order logic|higher order type]].